erikmartinjordan/erikamartinjordan/README.md

 ## Hello, I'm Erik

-I write short code articles at [erikmartinjordan.com](https://erikmartinjordan.com).
+I'm a developer from Barcelona, and I publish at [erikmartinjordan.com](https://erikmartinjordan.com).

 Feel free to take a look.